First published on this website in December 2009 and last updated in November 2019

 A trainer wrote to me in response to these notes: "It has long been my belief that all who use projection systems should have been taught but so often this is not the case and if can defeat the whole purpose and the message is lost.
 Excellent set of notes, which cover lessons I was taught as a trainer.
 Let it be a tool not a distraction!"

-These notes were updated in November 2017 with minor amendments throughout the text.
+These notes were updated in November 2019 with some additional text.